-Connect the CPU fan's cable connector to the CPU fan connector on the system board.
-The system fan connector is used to connect an additional cooling fan.
-The cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.
+These fan connectors are used to connect cooling fans.
+Cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.

-The Advanced menu of the BIOS will display the current speed of the cooling fans.
+The "PC Health Status" submenu of the BIOS will display the current speed of the cooling fans.
 Refer to chapter 3 for more information.

-Chassis Instrusion Connector
+Chassis Intrusion Connector

-The system board supports the chassis intrusion detection function.
-Connect the chassis intrusion sensor cable from the chassis to the chassis intrusion connector.
-Whenever a chassis component has been removed, the sensor sends signal to the connector alerting you of a chassis intrusion event.
+The board supports the chassis intrusion detection function.
+Connect the chassis intrusion sensor cable from the chassis to this connector.
+When the system's power is on and a chassis intrusion occurred, an alarm will sound.
+When the system's power is off and a chassis intrusion occurred, the alarm will sound only when the system restarts.